-October 1 marked the last day of the “Not Nasy, But Fiesty” art exhibition at the Alfa Art Gallery in New Brunswick, New Jersey.
-This show features six Nigerian artists based out of the United States, and celebrates Nigeria’s 57th year of independence from British rule.
+Oct.
+1, 2017, marked the last day of the “Not Nasty, But Feisty” art exhibition at the Alfa Art Gallery in New Brunswick, New Jersey.
+This show features six Nigerian artists based out of the United States and celebrates Nigeria’s 57th year of independence from British rule.

 All six artists specialize in the contemporary style and have exhibited their art in both Nigeria and the United States.

 During the American election in 2016, the term “nasty” gathered a new connotation.
-Initially the term was used by current president Donald Trump to belittle and demonize his opponent, Hillary Clinton.
-Unsurprisingly, the rest of the world tuned in closely to the abnormal, heated and frankly funny happenings in the American political arena.
+Initially, current president Donald Trump used the term to belittle and demonize his opponent Hillary Clinton.
+Unsurprisingly, the rest of the world tuned in closely to the abnormal, heated and frankly funny happenings in the United States’ political arena.

 This global interest was seen in particular in Nigeria, where the American political debate crossed country borders and entered the daily lives of Nigerian citizens and “saw them engaging in passionate debates” said an article in The Guardian.
-There were examples of Nigerian citizens calling relatives and friends in the United States, convincing them of which side to vote for.
+There were examples of Nigerian citizens calling relatives and friends in the United States and convincing them to vote a certain way.

 The gallery is about “the strength of a people who refuse to give up.
 It’s about hope and resilience” said Happiness Akaniro, a featured artist and director of the exhibition.

-Akaniro immigrated from her come country of Nigeria to attend school in New Jersey, where she obtained a master’s degree in fine arts.
+Akaniro immigrated from her home country of Nigeria to attend school in New Jersey, where she obtained a master’s degree in fine arts.

-Nearly 30 paintings are on display, and each tell the story of the Nigerian interpretation of the American political chaos through each artist’s interpretive eye.
+Nearly 30 paintings are on display, and each tells the story of the Nigerian interpretation of the U.S. political chaos through each artist’s interpretive eye.

 “I think it’s a way for people show how they really feel about the political sphere.”

-Sara Bushnaq, a journalism and art student at Colorado State University agrees.
+Sara Bushnaq, a journalism and art student at Colorado State University, agreed.

-“Not Nasty, But Fiesty” is the perfect example of art crossing political and global boundaries, serving as a form of nonverbal communication that people from any culture can understand and respect.
+“Not Nasty, But Feisty” is the perfect example of art crossing political and global boundaries, serving as a form of nonverbal communication that people from any culture can understand and respect.